gretarmark/gretarmark.github.io/_posts/2024-03-16-Github-STM32cubeIDE.md

 published: true
 ---

 I use Github a lot to store my codes.
-I use both private and public repositories.
 When I started doing STM32 projects I thought it would be a great idea to store the projects on Github so the codes will not be lost.
-In this post I will list down the steps how to add code to Github using STM32 Cube IDE.
+In this post I will list down the steps how to add projects to Github using STM32 Cube IDE so you will not loose your codes.

 # Installation